 FDA Compliance and Medical Device Development Process

-Manufacturers of medical devices distributed in the U.S. must comply with regulations set out by the FDA's Center for Devices and Radiological Health (CDRH).
-They must establish and follow quality systems to help ensure that their products consistently meet applicable requirements and specifications.
+The FDA has set out regulations for medical device development process to help manufacturers safely and effectively distribute medical devices in the U.S. These regulations help establish and enforce quality systems to help ensure that their products consistently meet applicable requirements and specifications.

 The FDA’s Design Control Guidance for Medical Device Manufacturers is intended to assist manufacturers in understanding the intent of the regulation.